nipy/nipype/CONTRIBUTING.md

 **4. Submit a [pull request][link_pullrequest].**

-A new pull request for your changes should be [created from your GitHub account](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
+A new pull request for your changes should be created from your fork of the repository.

 When opening a pull request, please use one of the following prefixes: